kevinmatthes/git-aliases-f18/README.md

 just lib
 ```

-This recipe will compile the library module containing the business logic of
+This recipe will compile the library module containing the logic of this project
-this project.
-This is an internal recipe invoked by the build routine, if
+project.
+This is an internal recipe invoked by the build routine, if required.
-required.

 ### Logic Submodule Compilation